Welcome to the African-American Heritage Trail of Martha’s Vineyard

 We are the builders of the African-American Heritage trail on Martha’s Vineyard.
 Read more.

-The Story Ralf and Luella Coleman
+The Story of Ralf and Luella Coleman

 Site #25 on the African American Heritage Trail on Martha’s Vineyard, this documentary provides a brief history of how Ralf Coleman became The Dean of Boston’s Black Theater and Luella’s vision of setting up residency on the island.